marlonlavanda/movies/README.md

 # movies
-this is a small project using Vuejas
+this is a small project using Vuejs